 January, 2010, Mark and his wife Kirsten moved to Wewak, Papua New Guinea to begin Flight Operations in the East Sepik Province.
 They currently live in Wewak with their three children Sierra, Drake, and Nolan.

 Joseph “Joey” Burns is the owner broker of Lone Eagle Land Brokerage, Inc. in Montrose, Colorado.
 Specializing in Ranch property sales, Joey strives to establish a Kingdom based business desiring to emulate the love of Christ and the integrity of His word in all his business transactions.
 Joey is also the founder and owner of Land Information Systems, a ranch mapping and data collection system.
-Joey is married to his beautiful childhood sweet heart, Michelle, and now has 5 children from ages 9 to 17.
+Joey is married to his beautiful childhood sweet heart, Michelle, and they have 5 children.